0xKEYSEX/ProxyScraper/README.md

 ProxyScraper was created to help retrieve functional proxies easily and quickly without having to search and test them 1 by 1

+/!\ I am not responsible for anything unethical that you may do! /!\

 ![Logo](https://i.ibb.co/sstMLnG/Screenshot-at-2023-02-21-14-55-06.png)